VA loan entitlement can be a tricky subject. Here we breakdown second-tier entitlement and what to expect when reusing your VA loan benefits.

 The math in this case would be exactly the same as the situation above.

 If foreclosure limits your entitlement, keep in mind second-tier entitlement has a minimum loan amount requirement of $144,001.
-This minimum can include financing the VA Funding Fee, but not any energy efficiency improvements as part of an Energy Efficient Mortgage.» CALCULATE: Calculate your VA Loan savings
+This minimum can include financing the VA funding fee, but not any energy efficiency improvements as part of an Energy Efficient Mortgage.» CALCULATE: Calculate your VA Loan savings

 Related Posts